StuDocu/cacheable-entities/README.md

 ### Accessing a cacheable entity

-#### Strategies
+#### Caching Strategies
 In some cases, you might need to have the same entity cached/accessed differently; Either blocking or non-blocking.
 - Blocking Cache (Synchronous): If we don't have the value, we compute it, cache it, and serve up the result right away.
 - Non-blocking Cache (Asynchronous): if we don't have the value, we dispatch a job to compute it, and return an empty state (like null, empty collection, or an empty array).

 #### Access

+##### Via cache
 To use any of the two caching strategies described above, we have access to two available utility classes: `SyncCache` and `AsyncCache`.
 - `StuDocu\CacheableEntities\SyncCache@get`: Accepts a cacheable entity and will wait and cache the result if not pre-cached yet.
 - `StuDocu\CacheableEntities\AsyncCache@get`: Accepts a cacheable entity and will dispatch a job to compute the entity value if not pre-cached already then return an empty state.
 Otherwise, it will return the cached value.

 > ⚠️ **Important**: If you have multi servers infrastructure, and you plan to use a cacheable entity asynchronously, make sure to create and deploy the entity separately first without using `asyncCache`.
-Otherwise, you might have jobs' deserialization errors when deploying.
+Otherwise, you might have class (Job) unserialization errors when deploying.
 Some regions might be deployed before others.

+##### Without cache
+To get a new fresh value of the entity, you can simply call `@get` on any instance of a cacheable entity.
+This will compute the value without interacting with the cache.

 **Example**
 ```php